 - Coronary disease services and intensive care

 - Maxillary surgery

 - Neurosurgical and cardiovascular procedures

 - Peritoneal dialysis and related services

 - Clinical services and laboratory tests

 - Neonatal intensive care unit services

-- Chemotherapy, radiology and related services
+- Chemotherapy, radiology, and related services

-- Gastrointestinal conditions, allergies and nutritional evaluation for autistic patients
+- Gastrointestinal conditions, allergies, and nutritional evaluation for autistic patients

 - Procedures and diagnostic tests, when medically necessary

 - Physical therapy

 - General Anesthesia

 - Hyperbaric chamber

 - Immunosuppressive drugs and laboratory tests for patients who have received transplants

 - Treatment for specific conditions after diagnosis:

 - ✓ Positive HIV Factor and Acquired Immunodeficiency Syndrome (AIDS) Ambulatory and hospitalization services are included.
 You do not need a Referral or Prior-Authorization from your plan or your PCP for visits and treatment at the Immunology Regional Clinics of the Health Department

 - ✓ Tuberculosis

 - ✓ Leprosy

 - ✓ Lupus

 - ✓ Cystic fibrosis

 - ✓ Cancer

-- ✓ Hemophilia
+- √ Hemophilia

 - ✓ Aplastic Anemia

 - ✓ Rheumatoid Arthritis

 - ✓ Autism

-- ✓ OBG Obstetricians
+- ✓ OBGyn Obstetricians

 - ✓ Post Organ Transplantation

 - ✓ Children with special needs.
 Except:

-- o Asthma and diabetes (Part of the Disease Management Program),
+- Asthma and diabetes (Part of the Disease Management Program),

 - Psychiatric disorders, and

 - Catastrophic diseases for persons with Intellectual disabilities

 - Scleroderma

 - Multiple Sclerosis (MS) and Amyotrophic Lateral Sclerosis (ALS)

-- Services for the Treatment of conditions resulting from self-inflicted damage or as a result of a felony committed by a beneficiary or negligence
+- Services for the Treatment of conditions resulting from self-inflicted damage or because of a felony committed by a beneficiary or negligence

 - Chronic renal disease

-- Drugs required for the ambulatory Treatment of Tuberculosis and Leprosy
+- Drugs required for the ambulatory treatment of Tuberculosis and Leprosy

-- Effective March 26, 2020, Vital Plan beneficiaries will have access to Hepatitis C treatment with the drug included in the Vital Plan Drug Formulary.
+- Hepatitis C treatment with the drug included in the Plan Vital Drug Formulary.